dasGringuen/debian-microzedboard/README.md

 You should be able to connect through ssh with the next command:

     ~/multistrap$ ssh root@192.168.1.103

+If you are using the image with the avahi deamon you can connect like this:

+    ~/multistrap$ ssh root@microzed.local

 Check the size of each package: